Eltertate/Grzybica_Linux/README.md

 Improvements:
-1. Added command "cd .." - Now the script will move up the directories 2.Added RAM and CPU memory bobmer
+1. Added command "cd .." - Now the script will move up the directories

+2. Added RAM and CPU memory bobmer